Sarton Chair

 The Sarton chair holder and the medallists are invited to lecture on the history of science in the faculties of the university.
 The lectures are published in the annual journal Sartoniana.

-Next to the Sarton Chair of History of Science and the Sarton Lectures Ghent University also hosts a Museum for the History of Sciences and a Centre for History of Science.
+Next to the Sarton Chair of History of Science, Ghent University also hosts the Ghent University Museum and the Sarton Centre for History of Science and Humanities.